hcchengithub/peforth/README.md

 # peforth

-### A FORTH programming language lives in python and begins with only two words 'code' and 'end-code'.
+### A programmable python debugger.
+Set one breakpoint to x-ray everything.

 There are many ways to run peforth: